AndreIglesias/cloud-1/docs/README.md

 ## Features

 - Automated deployment of a WordPress site.
-- Containers for each process (WordPress, PHPmyadmin, database, etc.).
+- Containers for each process (WordPress, PHPmyadmin, MariaDB, etc.).
 - Persistence of data across server reboots.
 - Secure and limited public access.
 - TLS support for secure connections.